hasura/ndc-spec/specification/src/tutorial/schema.md

 # Schema

-The [schema endpoint](../specification/schema/README.md) should return data describing the data connector's scalar and object types, along with any tables and commands which are exposed.
+The [schema endpoint](../specification/schema/README.md) should return data describing the data connector's scalar and object types, along with any collections, functions and procedures which are exposed.

 ```rust,no_run,noplayground
 {{#include ../../../ndc-reference/bin/reference/main.rs:schema1}}